Ajirola/REVENUE-AND-MARGINAL-ANALYSIS-/README.md

 This Power BI dashboard provides a strategic overview of operational revenue, gross margin, and profitability trends across suppliers and sales teams.
 Designed to support performance reviews and sales optimization efforts, it enables quick identification of inefficiencies, profit gaps, and growth opportunities across sales channels and product categories

 ## DESCRIPTION
-Hhigh revenue does not always equal high profitability.
+High revenue does not always equal high profitability.
 This dashboard helps stakeholders move beyond top-line figures by delivering a layered analysis of gross margin and margin percentages across multiple dimensions—supplier, team, category, and channel.

 Key performance metrics are visualized with clarity, helping sales managers, financial analysts, and procurement teams: